Ash4669/Chase-The-Ace/README.md

 - Add rotating effect on card and display back of card, at 90 degrees, delete and create actual card and rotate rest of 180.
 Also add a sound effect in when the card reaches 90 degrees.
 - Give options to choose the card they want to cut to?
 A button from 1 to 52 - len(players) for them to choose their card?
 Think of ways to do this.
 May just be creating 52 - players of card displays on the screen and they choose one, it then finds which one of the array it was, gets the array number and send that to the serve and they get the relevant card.
 Or add a randomiser before pulling off the card.
+- Have it so if a player is not authenticated (not logged in and so missing a name), they have a text box pop up where they enter their name, store it in the session and on clicking confirmation for name, send redirect from there.
+Use this for both start and joining a game.
+- Display game ID on game page for ease of hosters.
 > Testing notes
 - Look at setting the card object in the card class.
 Add a set method but don't use it in the main code.
 Just have the setting for instigating very specific scenarios.